mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

     - Liquidity
       - Bitcoin as a liquidity drain (QE)
     - THE DOLLAR IS KING!
+      - The global perspective
+      - Bretton woods 1 & 2

-  - THEE CONSUMER                             <!--Possible articles: -->
+  - THEE CONSUMER: A Story about Humanity                   <!--Possible articles: -->
     - Psychology
       - The wealth effect
       - Spend cheap money but pay expensive debt!
 Tied at the hip